Disc Bulge, Disc Pain or Sciatica?

 Meet Dr Rod Weiland

-With over 35 years of clinical experience, Dr Rod Weiland has helped thousands of patients with disc bulges and related nerve pain.
-He has completed overseas training focused specifically on the management of disc-related spinal conditions, along with a commitment to using evidence-based equipment and techniques.
+With over 35 years of clinical experience, Dr Rod Weiland has worked extensively with patients experiencing disc-related back pain, sciatica, disc bulges, and chronic lower back pain.
+He has undertaken additional training in the USA focused on the management of disc-related spinal conditions and non-surgical spinal decompression therapy, applying a structured and considered approach to disc pain treatment in Adelaide

 Live with ongoing lower back pain

-You’ve had back pain or stiffness for weeks, months,
+You’ve experienced back pain or stiffness for weeks, months, or even years.

 Have been told you might need surgery